Easypay/woocomerce-easypay/2.0/README.md

 If the 5 minutes are over and the customer does nothing the order and authorisation are automatically canceled.

 ## Before installing the plugin...
-You must uninstall previous versions of the plugin.
+You **must** uninstall previous versions of the plugin.
 We strongly recommend against having older versions of the plugin installed simultaneously.

-You must have an easypay payments account - _sandbox_ or _production_ - with the desired payment method activated by your easypay business manager.
+You **must** have an easypay payments account - [sandbox](https://backoffice.test.easypay.pt/login) or [production](https://backoffice.easypay.pt/login) - with the desired payment method activated by your easypay business manager.

-After you have your account activated you must go to WebServices > Configuration API 2.0 > Your_Payments_Account > Keys > New , name your key and save it.
+After you have your account activated you must go to _WebServices_ > _Configuration API 2.0_ > _[Your payments account]_ > _Keys_ > _New_ (button), name your key and save it.
 You will be redirected back and the table will show the Account ID and API Key.
 You will need this in your plugin.
+Check the images below.

 > Table that show available Account ID and API Key pairs
 ![Table that show available Account ID and API Key pairs](doc-images/webservices-config-api-2-account_id-api_key.png "Table that show available Account ID and API Key pairs")